cirKITers/qml-essentials/docs/usage.md

 Typically, there is a reuploading step after each layer and on each qubit (`data_reupload=True`).
 However, our package also allows you to specify and array with the number of rows representing the qubits and number of columns representing the layers.
-Then a `1` means that encoding is applied at the corresponding position within the circuit.
+Then a `True` means that encoding is applied at the corresponding position within the circuit.

 In the following example, the model has two reuploading steps (`model.degree` = 2) although it would be capable of representing four frequencies: